msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 Should be run whenever an application or review is submitted, and it will generate the review assignments for the next _review_ that should be done.

-Note: if assignment records already exist (i.e. if it's a re-assignment), they will just be updated (new timestamp)
+Note: if assignment records already exist (i.e. if it's a re-assignment), they will just be updated (with a new timestamp)

 _TO-DO: decide what to do with records that exist, but no longer should be (e.g. the reviewer has been removed/permissions revoked)_